qbicsoftware/data-model-lib/README.md

 ### Example

+For usage examples, see the [usage example documentation](./doc/examples.md).

 For complete examples, see the [JSON example files](./src/test/resources) provided for the unit tests.

 In order to create an instance of ype `OxfordNanoporeExperiment`, you need to provide a map that provides content following the [Nanopore Instrument Output Schema JSON](./src/main/resources/schemas/nanopore-instrument-output.schema.json).